alegonz/baikal/README.md

 - Contributions to extend/refactor/improve/document the API are also welcome! **baikal** is currently a one-man operation, and it could benefit from more minds and hands working on it :)

 ### Setting up the development environment
-1. Clone the project from github.
+1. Clone the project.
-2. (Optional) Setup a python virtual environment and activate it.
-3. From the project root folder run: `make setup_dev`.
-This will install the package in development mode.
+2. From the project root folder run: `make setup_dev`.
+    - This will create a virtualenv and install the package in development mode.
+    - You need Python 3.5 or above.
-4. To run the tests use: `make test`, or `make test-cov` to include coverage.
+3. To run the tests use: `make test`, or `make test-cov` to include coverage.
     - The tests include a test for the plot utility, so you need to install graphviz.